JuliaDiTomas/RV32I/README.md

 # rv32i_ca
-Starting CA project to implement a 5-stage RV32I processor.
+CA project to implement a 5-stage RV32I processor completed in Computer Organization at CU Boulder.